 man sitting on bed

 For individuals struggling with alcohol intolerance or alcohol-related issues, seeking professional help can be an important step towards better health and well-being.
-The Wisconsin Recovery Institute offers comprehensive treatment options tailored to individuals facing challenges related to alcohol use, including those with alcohol intolerance.
+The Wisconsin Recovery Institute in Fond du Lac offers comprehensive treatment options tailored to individuals facing challenges related to alcohol use, including those with alcohol intolerance.

 The institute provides a range of services, including: